 I lead the Tuesday night workshop at The Resiliency Center in Flourtown, PA.
-Every month, one member of the Center coordinates and chooses a theme for the publication of the monthly newsletter.
-This is a re-publishing of my essay, which I drafted during the Tuesday Night Writers’ Workshop.
-Thank you to everyone who offered their […]
+Every month one member of The Center chooses the theme and writes the main article for the newsletter.
+I drafted this one evening during the Tuesday Night Writers’ Workshop and decided to post it here as well.
+Acceptance and The Writing Process When I chose […]

 Elisa Heisman, alumna of the Tuesday Night Workshop, has a fun, easy-to-relate-to blog called “Life Without A Manual.”
 One of her recent blogs consisted of her own responses to the questions listed below.
 When she posted it, she flagged me because it reminded her of the A-Z writing prompt I use in the Tuesday Night Workshop, which is used by many writing […]